shorepine/tulipcc/docs/tulip_api.md

 # Set a sprite x and y position
 tulip.sprite_move(12, x, y)

+# Every frame, we update a collision list of things that collided that frame
+for c in tulip.collisions():
+    (a,b,x,y) = c # a and b are sprite #s that collided. x and y is where the first collision was

 # Clear all sprite RAM, reset all sprite handles
 tulip.sprite_clear()